Adiabatic Quantum Computing: Universality of AQC

 The circuit is mapped to a Hamiltonian $H(\lambda)$, with $\lambda \in [0,1]$.
 The Hamiltonian describes the evolution of particles that live on the edges of the rotated $n \times n$ grid.
 The positions of the particles are given in terms of the coordinates $(t,w) \in \left\{1, \dots, 2 n \right\}^2$ as shown in Fig.~\ref{fig:QCJanzing2}.
 Each particle has two internal degrees of freedom in order to encode the qubits of the circuit.
 Let $a_{t,s}[w]$ denote the annihilation operator which annihilates a particle with internal state $s \in \left\{0,1 \right\}$ on the edge $(t,w)$.
 The number operator is defined as $n_{t,s}[w] = a^{\dagger}_{t,s}[w] a_{t,s}[w]$, which counts the number of particles (which will be either 0 or 1) at position $(t,w)$ with state $s$.
 Let $\mathbf{n}_t [w] = n_{t,0}[w] + n_{t,1}[w]$.

 We focus on configurations of particles that form connected segments starting at the top and ending at the bottom [an example is shown in Fig.~\ref{fig:QCJanzing2}], referred to as consistent connected string configurations.
 For a fixed $w$ (i.e., a horizontal line on the rotated grid), there is only one occupied edge.
 We can describe such configurations in terms of $2n$ bits, denoted by $z$.
 Specifically, let the bit value $0$ correspond to an edge going down and left and $1$ correspond to an edge going down and right.
-The Hamming weight of such configurations must be $n$, since the string must occupy $n$ edges of the grid.
+The Hamming weight of such configurations must be $n$, since they start and end in the middle of the grid and so must go left and right an equal number of times.

 We are now ready to describe the Hamiltonian: \beq H(\lambda) = H_{\mathrm{string}} + H_{\mathrm{circuit}}(\lambda) + H_{\mathrm{input}}\ . \eeq

 $\bullet$ $H_{\mathrm{input}}$: This term ensures that the ground state has the internal state of all particles set to $s = 0$ when the string lies on the left-hand side of the grid by energetically penalizing all states (on the left-hand side) with $s = 1$.
 It is given by: \beq H_{\mathrm{input}} = \sum_{w = 1}^{2n } \sum_{t \leq n} n_{t,1}[w]\ . \eeq